das7105/Coos-Bay-Bathymetry/README.md

 datums.html?id=9432780).

 MERGING DATA
-To merge the data together, we combine all bathy data together in MATLAB using do_bathymetry.m.
+To merge the data together, we take two approaches:
+1) For Emily Eidam's paper on modeling scenarios, we combine all bathy data together in MATLAB using do_bathymetry.m.
 This m-file combines data together in non-overlapping regions, relying on the LiDAR dataset wherever possible, and filling in from there.
 The NOAA DEM is the last product used to fill in gaps (and has elevations everywhere).

-The resulting merged product was smoothed before final use in the model.
-In addition, we had to quality control several areas of the estuary where data were not available and we knew that deeper depths existed (Isthmus Slough, Coos River, etc.).
+This product is not smoothed and does have 'bumps' and irregularities at certain resolutions.

+2) For Ted Conroy's paper on modeling the year 2014, the same bathymetry sources were used, but the final merged product was weight interpolated using MB-system (https://www.mbari.org/products/research-software/mb-system/) and then interpolated onto the model grid.
+For areas where limited bathymetry data exist such as in the upper reaches of smaller channels, a linear along channel slope with uniform across channel depth was prescribed.
+Bathymetry on the model grid was smoothed to a limited degree to maintain the sharp bathymetry gradients that exist due to recurring dredging.